sunface/rust-by-practice/en/src/method.md

     Green,
 }

-// implement TrafficLightColor with a method impl TrafficLightColor {
+// Implement TrafficLightColor with a method. impl TrafficLightColor {

 }